openssl/openssl/doc/designs/quic-design/quic-api.md

 Turns blocking mode on or off.
 This is necessary because up until now libssl has operated in blocking or non-blocking mode automatically as an emergent consequence of whether the underlying network socket is blocking.
-Since we are proposing to use only non-blocking I/O internally, use of blocking semantics at the application level must be explicitly configured.
+For QUIC, this is no longer viable, thus blocking semantics at the application level must be explicitly configured.

 Use on stream objects: It may be feasible to implement this such that different QUIC stream SSL objects can have different settings for this option.